Optimization on the Oblique Manifold for Sparse Simplex Constraints via Multiplicative Updates: Abstract

 \section{Abstract}

-{Low-rank optimization problems with sparse simplex constraints involve variables that must satisfy nonnegativity, sparsity, and sum-to-one conditions, making their optimization particularly challenging due to the interplay between low-rank structures and constraints.
+{Low-rank optimization problems with sparse simplex constraints involve variables that must satisfy nonnegativity, sparsity, and sum-to-1 conditions, making their optimization particularly challenging due to the interplay between low-rank structures and constraints.
 These problems arise in various applications, including machine learning, signal processing, environmental fields, and computational biology.
-In this paper, we propose a novel manifold optimization approach to tackle these problems efficiently.
-Our method leverages the geometry of oblique rotation manifolds to reformulate the problem and introduces a new Riemannian optimization method based on Riemannian gradient descent that strictly maintains the simplex constraints.
+In this work, we propose a novel manifold optimization approach to efficiently tackle these problems.
+Our method leverages the geometry of oblique manifolds to reformulate the problem and introduces a new Riemannian optimization method based on Riemannian gradient descent that strictly maintains the simplex constraints.
 By exploiting the underlying manifold structure, our approach improves optimization efficiency.
-Experiments on synthetic datasets compared to standard Euclidean and Riemannian methods show the effectiveness of the proposed method.}
+Experiments on synthetic and real datasets demonstrate the effectiveness of the proposed method compared to standard Euclidean and Riemannian methods, paving the way for broader applications. }

 \keywords{manifold, optimization, simplex, nonnegativity, sparsity}